-Sam Bleicher serves as an adjunct professor with the Georgetown Law School and is a member of the Virginia State Air Pollution Control Board.
+Sam Bleicher serves as an adjunct professor with the Georgetown Law School and is a former member of the Virginia State Air Pollution Control Board.

 This is the only planet we have, and Sam believes strongly that climate change, mineral and energy extraction, and agricultural land use threaten to make it uninhabitable for the population we have and expect.
 We need to create ecologically sustainable economic and social systems in which we and our descendants can not merely survive, but thrive.

 As a Virginia LCV board member, Bleicher enjoys working to achieve our mutual goals with others who are committed to the same cause.